odysseyindia/odyssey-tours/content/english/tim/itineraries/amongst-the-maharajas/_index.md

           /destinations/india/states/gujarat/cities/santrampur/hotels/shri-joraver-vilas/
         title: Shri Joraver Vilas
         content: >-
-          Shri Joravar Vilas Palace at Santrampur is a lakeside Heritage getaway offering a gateway into tribal areas of Gujarat.
+          Shri Joravar Vilas Palace at Santrampur is a lakeside heritage getaway offering a gateway into the tribal areas of Gujarat.
 The palace was built in 1926 in Art Deco style.

           Five contemporary rooms and suites occupy the ground floor of the building, surrounding a magnificent central courtyard.
-Inside the suite and out, a confluence of royal aesthetics adorns the walls, the bathrooms, the tables, the door knockers, and the furniture.
+Inside the suites and out, a confluence of royal aesthetics adorns the walls, the bathrooms, the tables, the door knockers, and the furniture.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''